HopperLogger/OwnLanguageModel/README.md

 # Own Language Model
-My first basic transformer based language model, featuring a GUI for processing the dataset, training the model, and generating text.
+My first basic transformer based language model, featuring a GUI for processing your own dataset, training a transformer based language model, and generating text.
 This project is still heavily WIP, especially the transformer model is still under heavy construction.

 # Dependencies